-South Korea and Japan sign military intelligence sharing deal
+South Korea and Japan sign military intelligence-sharing deal

 The deal comes amid uncertainty over the future of the THAAD missile defense system, which Seoul and Washington agreed to deploy in South Korea by the end of this year.

-US President-elect Donald Trump however has called for US allies to bear more of the costs of their own defense.
+US President-elect Donald Trump, however, has called for US allies to bear more of the costs of their own defense.

+In a lengthy article Wednesday, the North Korean state-controlled news agency KCNA accused Washington of going "so far as to breach the basic principles of international laws and ditch its dignity of a superpower by pleading with other countries to join their pressure racket against (North Korea) through downgrading or severing ties with it."

-Japan is the 33rd country South Korea has signed a military deal with.
+Japan is the 33rd country with which South Korea has signed a military deal.
 Under the agreement, which takes place immediately, all confidential and secret information can be shared between the countries' intelligence agencies.
-Top secret information is not covered by the deal.
+The deal does not cover top secret information.

 Opposition